 Don’t be daunted by the amount of time this process takes.
 Remember, good things take time, and your homemade dehydrated lemons will certainly be worth it.

 Slicing lemons for dehydration might feel like a simple task, yet there are techniques that can maximize the efficiency of the dehydration process and enhance the final product.
+These slicing tips can also be applied to other citrus slices, such as oranges or limes, making them versatile for a range of dehydrated citrus uses.
 Here are some tips and tricks that can help you excel in this culinary endeavor, so you can enjoy the full potential of your dried lemon recipe.

 Thickness matters.
 The thickness of your lemon slices will impact both the drying time and the texture of your dehydrated lemons.